Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Related works

 \subsection{Algorithm}

 The details of the computational procedure is as follows.
-Assume $\theta^*$ is an arbitrary point of interest in the parameter space of the NN.
-For example, in many cases, we consider a minimum point obtained by numerically minimizing the loss function $\mathcal{J}$.
-To calculate the roughness index w.r.t. this point, we do the following procedure: \begin{itemize} \item[1.]
-Pick up $M$ iid Gaussian random directions $\{d_i\}_{i = 1}^M$ with zero mean and the identity covariance matrix.
+Assume $\theta^*$ is an arbitrary point of interest.
+In many cases, we consider a minimum point obtained by minimizing the loss function $\mathcal{J}$.
+To calculate RI w.r.t. this point, detailed description on the numerical implementation of RI is available in Algorithm 1.
+The complexity is linearly proportional to $M\times m$ and independent of the dimension of $\theta$.